 QA Alumni is the sister association to the QA Programme, the mentor association at the University of Copenhagen Faculty of Humanities.

-QA Alumni connects previous mentors and mentees of the QA Programme in an international network, and it aims to support the QA Programme and its board in their daily work through sparring, knowledge sharing and utilisation of the QA network’s professionals.
+QA Alumni connects previous mentors and mentees of the QA Programme in an international network, and aims to support the QA Programme and its board in their daily work through sparring, knowledge sharing and utilisation of the QA network’s professionals.
 The QA Alumni is a non-profit volunteer association that is obligated to work according to our charter.

 QA Alumni network

 Everyone who has been a mentor, mentee or board member in the QA Programme is by default a member of the QA Alumni network and will be included in QA Alumni’s communication and invited to the QA Reunion.
-Members who choose to support QA Alumni financially with a contribution of 25 DKK per semester are in addition given voting rights at the General Assembly and will come first in line for QA networking events in case of more signups than seats.
+Members can choose to become patrons and support QA Alumni financially with a contribution of 25 DKK per semester.

 Structure of QA Alumni